 - To encourage and aware people of the early diagnosis, prevention, and treatment from hepatitis.

 - To raise awareness among the public about types of hepatitis disease.

 - To provide an opportunity to focus together on the disease Hepatitis.

 - To tell people about prevention, early diagnosis, screening, control, etc.

 - To increase awareness about the vaccine of Hepatitis A and B.

-- To make people aware about the care and treatment for those people suffering from hepatitis.
+- To make people aware of the care and treatment for those people suffering from hepatitis.

 - To make people get tested the disease at an early stage.

-- To implement new training methods and number of skilled medical professionals in order to enhance the quality care.
+- To implement new training methods and a number of skilled medical professionals in order to enhance quality care.

 - To promote several health and governments organisations in the whole world for their active involvement in the event to create or discover new strategies against hepatitis.